whtalx/react-snek/readme.md

 Display indicators:
 1) Total score of current game.
 2) Highest score of all games.
 It stored in `localStorage`.
 3) Current level.
 There is 7 levels, started with zero («00»).
-On each level there is obstacles, which amount equals level value.
+In each level there is obstacles, which amount equals level value.
 4) Current speed, also started with zero.
 Speed increasing with every third food eaten.
-On seventh speed current level completing.
+On reaching seventh speed current level completing.
 5) Lives amount.
 First level starting with three lives, on every next level this amount increases by one.
 This picture showing 5 lives out of 9:
 <div align="center"><img src="./images/lives.png" /></div>